 For example, using too much kratom might cause issues like anxiety or social withdrawal.
 This means you need to stop using kratom.
 This is your body’s warning.
 You’re getting the message to put down the herb for a while and let your body recoup.

-If you choose not to do this, instead opting to drink alcohol to numb these side effects, then you’re staring down the steep slope to addiction.
+If you choose not to do this instead of opting to drink alcohol to numb these side effects, you’re staring down the steep slope to addiction.